-(3) Eligible non-employee directors received a pro-rated annual grant of 498 shares on March 3, 2023 and an annual grant of 1,120 shares on May 24, 2023.
-Mr. North received a pro-rated annual grant of 697 shares on August 29, 2023.
-The amounts shown in this column reflect the grant date fair value of the awards computed in accordance with Financial Accounting Standards Board Accounting Standards Codification 718, "Compensation - Stock Compensation", and are calculated using the closing price per share as quoted by NASDAQ on the date of the grant.
-Equity grant valuation are discussed in Note 12 to the Company's audited consolidated financial statements for the year ended December 31, 2023, in the Annual Report on Form 10-K filed with the SEC on February 28, 2024.
+(1) The amounts shown in this column reflect the grant date fair value of the awards computed in accordance with Financial Accounting Standards Board Accounting Standards Codification 718, "Compensation - Stock Compensation", and are calculated using the closing price per share as quoted by NASDAQ on the date of the grant.
+Equity grant valuation are discussed in Note 12 to the Company's audited consolidated financial statements for the year ended December 31, 2024, in the Annual Report on Form 10-K filed with the SEC on February 28, 2025.

-(4) The current non-employee directors, except for Mr. North, each had 560 shares of restricted stock outstanding at December 31, 2023.
-Mr. North had 465 shares of restricted stock outstanding at December 31, 2023.
+(2) The current non-employee directors each had 1,060 shares of unvested restricted stock at December 31, 2024.